Rainforest Wildlife Photography Tour in the Tambopata Rainforest

-An extraordinary 7-day rainforest Tambopata Amazon wildlife photography tour in Peru that will take you to 3 ecolodges: Posada Amazonas, Refugio Amazonas, and the Tambopata Research Center.
-Because photography in the rainforest requires a lot of patience and luck, your photography guide helps with your equipment providing subtle tips for improved use of blinds and maximize breaks with the weather and wildlife.
+Because photography in the Amazon rainforest requires a lot of patience and luck.
+We keep our groups small to allow you to take advantage of your photography guide, who will help you providing subtle tips for improved use of blinds and maximize breaks with the weather and wildlife.
 Please be sure to bring your computer or an external hard drive for all your pictures!

-An Amazon wildlife photo tour is designed to take you to a great location at the best time of day and get you to the right places for the best light.
-Our wildlife photo tour is designed to maximize photographic opportunities of an intriguing variety of wildlife like Howler monkeys, Giant River Otters, Scarlet macaws, Hoatzin bird, leafcutter ants, and a newly discovered species of spider.
+This wildlife rainforest photo tour is carefully designed to take you to a great location at the best time of day and get you to the right places for the best light.
+Our wildlife photo tour will maximize photographic opportunities of an intriguing variety of wildlife like Howler monkeys, Giant River Otters, Scarlet macaws, Hoatzin bird, leafcutter ants, and a newly discovered species of spider.

 - 1 Night at Posada Amazonas Lodge, 2 Nights at Refugio Amazonas, and 3 nights at the Tambopata Research Center